lgngrvs/logangraves.com/posts/music.md

 - Loathe, *Is It Really You?*
 - Orville Peck, *Daytona Sand*

-## other things that don't have a header yet
+## Other things that don't have a header yet
 - Frank Sinatra, *Days of Wine and Roses*
 - Nat King Cole, *(I Love You) For Sentimental Reasons*
 - Stan Getz, *O Pato*